-The best days to move are a random day during the middle of the week, when fewer other people are also moving and you still have a weekend to unpack.
+The best days to move are a random day during the middle of the week, when fewer other people are also moving and you still have the weekend to unpack.

-A Saturday or Sunday, especially near the end of the month, will book up quickly in advance and often have higher rates.
+A Saturday or Sunday, especially near the end of the month, will book up quickly in advance and has the highest rates.

 Most places will let you cancel a reservation for free.
 But if you wait too long to reserve movers or a van, you'll give up the option value of having the reservation, and may be unable to book anything!

-So book a few weeks ahead of time, choosing a weekday towards the end of the month when your lease is up.
+So book a few weeks ahead of time and choose a weekday towards the end of the month when your lease is up.

 6. Get Your Security Deposit Back